Spring Pea Risotto with Mint & Pancetta

 Instructions

-- In a medium saucepan, heat chicken broth on medium heat.
+- Heat Broth: In a medium saucepan, heat broth on medium heat.

-- Separately, in a large saucepan, heat EVOO on medium heat for 2 minutes.
+- Separately, in a large saucepan, heat the olive oil over medium heat for 2 minutes.

 - Add minced shallot and saute with a wooden spoon for 3 minutes.